ReconNinja7/task6-password-strength-analysis/README.md

 ---

-## 📌Best Practices for Creating Strong Passwords
+## Best Practices for Creating Strong Passwords
 1. Use at least **12–16 characters**.
 2. Mix **uppercase, lowercase, numbers, and special characters**.
 3. Avoid dictionary words or predictable patterns.